 Internal Revenue Service Form 990 is available upon request for inspection at the office of Rainbow Place Shelter

-Rainbow serves an average of 95 women each season, most of whom come from Montgomery County.
+Rainbow serves approximately 100 women each season, most of whom come from Montgomery County.
 Many of the women of Rainbow Place are newly experiencing homelessness within the past 12 months, but others have been experiencing homelessness for many years.
 While many are employed or receive public assistance, all of Rainbow's women are considered to be at the lowest level of poverty, unable to afford a modest apartment for themselves or for their family.
 Rainbow Place serves as a gateway into the Continuum of Care for the homeless in the County and partners with numerous agencies to meet the needs of the women who are served at the shelter.

 Other than our director, Rainbow has an all part-time staff which is mostly seasonal.
 We appreciate the many committed volunteers who help with a variety of tasks year round.
 Volunteers are vital to ensure Rainbow Place can operate on its modest budget.
 We rely on organizations, groups, schools and individuals of all ages to support evening and daytime volunteer needs both on and off-site.